 Picassos in Antibes

-So on their honeymoon in the South of France, that’s exactly what my parents did.
+So on their honeymoon in the South of France, that’s what my parents did.

 Monet in Antibes

-That’s not all you can see in Antibes.
-Dotted along the seafront are reproductions of paintings by other artists like the Impressionist master, Monet, so taken with the dazzling changing light he painted the same views repeatedly, saying, “You need to paint here with gold and precious stones.”
+Picasso wasn’t the only artist inspired by Antibes.
+The Impressionist master, Monet, so taken with the dazzling changing light he painted the same views repeatedly, saying, “You need to paint here with gold and precious stones.”

 Tracing my parents honeymoon in the South of France means tracing Matisse’s path to Vence